The Best Time To Use Imperfect Spanish

 When talking about daily routines and habits

-Imperfect Spanish is used in everyday life, which is why it’s essential for Spanish speakers to understand grammar lessons.
-For example, if someone asks you how you are doing, you would respond by saying I am well, instead of Yo Estoy bien.
-If you need a refresher on the different Spanish tenses, visit our blog!
+Imperfect Spanish is used daily, so Spanish speakers need to understand grammar lessons.
+For example, if someone asks you how you are doing, you would say, ” I am well, ” instead of ” Yo Estoy bien.
+If you need a refresher on Spanish tenses, visit our blog!

 When describing a sudden change in events, feelings or weather.

 For example, En ese momento, el sol brillaba.
-This means In that moment, the sun shone.
+This means that at that moment, the sun shone.
 Spanish speakers would not say this in the past tense because it is an event that happened unexpectedly.

 For a person who is continuously doing something

-Imperfect Spanish is also called ‘Imperfetto’ in Italian, ‘Imparfait’ in French, and sometimes, these terms can be confusing because they refer to different tenses in those languages.
+In Italian, the term for imperfect Spanish is ‘Imperfetto,’ and in French, it’s ‘Imparfait.’
+These terms can confuse because they refer to different tenses in those languages.

-The rule of thumb is that you should only use imperfect when you’re talking about a continuous action or state that has gone on for some time and isn’t yet finished.
+Use the imperfect to describe a continuous action or state that has lasted for some time and isn’t finished.

 When you are giving your opinion about something/someone